amentis/docker-image-rsync-server/README.md

 ## rsync-server

+A fork of apnar/docker-images-rsync-server I did because I had a problem with mounting a kubernetes secret as a volume while doing chmod

 A `rsyncd`/`sshd` server in Docker.
 You know, for moving files.
 Based on container by the same name by axiom.
 Changes include switching to ubuntu:bionic for base, setting up as auto build, few tweaks on paths and names, addition of pipework for odd network needs.